 Emily Blitz, PsyD, PMH-C

+I am a Licensed Clinical Psychologist in both Illinois and Vermont, as well as a member of PSYPACT.
 I earned both my doctorate and master’s in clinical psychology from Adler University in Chicago, Illinois.
 During graduate training, I gained experience in college counseling, community mental health, and private practice settings.
 I worked extensively with cisgender women and trauma, completing a full-time clinical internship at a transitional housing facility for formerly incarcerated women.
 After graduate school, I completed a year-long fellowship at the Chicago Center for Psychoanalysis, followed by a postdoctoral residency at a group private practice specializing in relational psychotherapy and multiculturalism.
+More recently, I completed specialized training in perinatal mood disorders and advanced perinatal psychotherapy through Postpartum Support International (PSI).

 In addition to my private practice, I have supervised doctoral interns at an APA-accredited community mental health internship that provides comprehensive, trauma-informed care to primarily underserved and high-need neighborhoods.
 I have also served as an Associate Professor at the Chicago School of Professional Psychology, where I taught graduate courses on Organizational Psychology, clinical supervision, and professional practice.